Publications

 Univerity thesis

-2014 - Parallelisation of the Coupled Coherent States quantum dynamics simulation (MSc in High Performance Computing dissertation), University of Edinburgh
+2014 - Parallelisation of the Coupled Coherent States quantum dynamics simulation (MSc in High Performance Computing dissertation), University of Edinburgh.
+Advisors: Andrew Turner and Adam Kirrander.

-2013 - Simulating parallel systems using summarized application information (MTI master thesis), Politechnic University of Catalonia
+2013 - Simulating parallel systems using summarized application information (MTI master thesis), Politechnic University of Catalonia.
+Advisor: Jesus Labarta.

-2011 - An electronic voting platform with elliptic curve cryptography (Bachelor final thesis), Univerity of Lleida
+2011 - An electronic voting platform with elliptic curve cryptography (Bachelor final thesis), University of Lleida.
+Advisor: Dr. Josep M. Miret

 Presentations